-But if the advantages of e-publishing are obvious-lower production costs, shorter times to market, greater power and profits to authors and adventurous publishers-why hasn't the industry surged ahead?
+But if the advantages of e-publishing are obvious-lower production costs, shorter times to market, greater power and profits to authors and adventurous publishers-why hasn't the industry left traditional books far behind?
 Probably because of:

 - hardware costs.
-Most e-book readers are still too expensive, nothing like the \$50-100 that buys a CD player. {1} - proliferating platforms.
-Acrobat, Microsoft e-book, Gemstar, PalmOS-which platform should authors write for and readers stock their library with?
+Tablets and Kindle readers are still more expensive than a paperback, and more liable to be stolen. {1} - proliferating platforms.
+Acrobat, Microsoft e-book, Gemstar, PalmOS which platform should authors write for and readers stock their library with?
 Hardware and software can be discontinued without warning, and no one wishes to buy into obsolescence. {2} - limited range of titles.
-Lists are steadily increasing, but only a small fraction of print books are also available as e-books. - quality filters are unclear.
+Lists are steadily increasing, but only a small fraction of print books are also available as e-books - particularly out-of-print scholarly works. - quality filters are unclear.
 Traditional publishing builds on specialist skills-MS selection, editing, proofing, typesetting, illustration, warehousing, marketing, reviewing-each adding a quality filter to the final product.
 Buyers of e-books do not have these reassurances. {3}